lhcb/starterkit-lessons/32-install-party.md

 > ## Removing Anaconda {.callout}
 > To remove `Anaconda` temporarily, simply comment out the two lines that were
 > added to your `.bashrc` file.
-To permanently remove it simply delete the `.anaconda`
+To permanently remove it simply delete the `anaconda`
 > directory in your home directory.